nubix-biz/swagger-codegen/modules/swagger-codegen/src/main/resources/typescript-fetch-httpclient/README.md

 # TypeScript-Fetch-HttpClient

-This generator creates TypeScript/JavaScript client that utilizes [Fetch API](https://fetch.spec.whatwg.org/) with the Aurelia HttpClient.
+This generator creates TypeScript/JavaScript client that utilizes [Fetch API](https://fetch.spec.whatwg.org/) with the [Aurelia](http://aurelia.io/) HttpClient.
 The generated Node module can be used in the following environments:

 Environment
 * Node.js
 * Webpack
 * Browserify
+* Aurelia

 Language level
 * ES5 - you must have a Promises/A+ library installed